1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2003 - Present

 The primary value driver is the Full Steps (FS) designation, which requires sharply defined horizontal lines on Monticello’s steps.
-The 75%-25% copper-nickel composition’s hardness makes quality strikes difficult to achieve, resulting in few specimens meeting FS standards.
-Population data shows only 70 certified 1996-P MS67 Full Steps specimens exist, with just 2 grading higher.
+The coin’s 75% copper and 25% nickel composition makes quality strikes difficult to achieve, resulting in very few specimens meeting FS standards.
+PCGS population data shows only 70 certified 1996-P MS67 Full Steps specimens, with just 2 grading higher.

-Grade differences create exponential price gaps.
-While over 800 million 1996 nickels were minted, survival in MS65 or higher with Full Steps is rare.
-Each grade increase can double a coin’s value, with scarcity intensifying at MS67 and above.
-Mint mark variations between Philadelphia (P) and Denver (D) also affect pricing due to different die quality and striking characteristics.
+Grade differences create enormous price gaps.
+While over 800 million 1996 nickels were minted at each facility, survival in MS65 or higher with Full Steps is genuinely rare.
+Each grade increase can double or even triple a coin’s value, with scarcity intensifying sharply at MS67 and above.

-These valuations reflect conditional rarity rather than absolute scarcity.
-Registry set collectors competing for top-graded examples drive premium prices for coins that would otherwise circulate at face value.
+These valuations reflect what collectors call “conditional rarity” — a coin that’s common in worn condition but extremely rare in pristine, well-struck form.
+Registry set collectors competing for the finest known examples drive premium prices for coins that would otherwise circulate as pocket change.

 History of the 1996 Nickel

-The Jefferson nickel series originated in 1938 when the design replaced the Buffalo nickel after its 25-year production run.
-Felix Oscar Schlag won a design competition in 1937, receiving $1,000 for his submission featuring Thomas Jefferson’s portrait and Monticello.
-Production began at all three mints on October 3, 1938, and the coins were officially released into circulation on November 15.
+The Jefferson nickel series originated in 1938 when the design replaced the Buffalo nickel after its 25-year run.
+Felix Oscar Schlag won the design competition in 1937, his submission chosen from among 390 entries submitted by artists nationwide, earning him $1,000 for a portrait of Thomas Jefferson and a view of Monticello.
+Production began at all three mints on October 3, 1938, and the coins entered circulation on November 15.

-Mint marks were still punched onto dies by hand until the 1990s, meaning 1996 nickels were produced near the transition to more automated manufacturing processes that would characterize later production.
+Mint marks were still punched onto individual working dies by hand through much of the early 1990s, meaning 1996 nickels were produced near the transition to more automated die manufacturing processes.
+The designer’s initials “FS” had been added to Jefferson’s shoulder in 1966, and the “P” mint mark for Philadelphia was added to nickels starting in 1980.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money